sectenzorg/syarifabdillah/content/resume/index.md

 Managed Services & Operational - **HPE Cloudera** *September 2023*

--	Install and configure OS Redhat .
+-	Install and configure OS Redhat.
 -	And more tasks.

 ---